 Are you struggling to “find time” to do something important?
 Is your calendar so full you can’t find two hours to rub together?

 For product folks, having a full calendar and a never-ending to-do list is par for the course.
 The CARD framework captures the 4 key ways for your to claim back your time and make room for the work you want (and need) to prioritize.
+If you’re not sure where all your time goes, I recommend conducting a time audit.

 Cancel.
 What can you just stop doing?
 Look for things you’re doing that aren’t very valuable and should be dropped so you can spend time on more valuable things.
 You might not find many items for this tactic, but look hard and you could find some meaningful opportunities,